Nicholas Rowe (writer): Life

 He was also appointed clerk of the council to the Prince of Wales, and in 1718 was nominated by Lord Chancellor Parker as clerk of the presentations in Chancery.
 He died on 6 December 1718, and was buried in Westminster Abbey.
 A monument was erected to his memory in the Abbey by John Michael Rysbrack c.
 1722.

 The inscription on his tomb reads as follows:

 To the Memory of NICHOLAS ROWE Esq: who died in 1718 Aged 45, And of Charlotte his only daughter the wife of Henry Fane Esq; who, inheriting her Father's Spirit, and Amiable in her own Innocence & Beauty, died in the 22nd year of her age 1739.

 Thy Reliques, Rowe, to this sad Shrine we trust, and near thy Shakespear place thy honour'd Bust, Oh next him skill'ed to draw the tender Tear, For never Heart felt Passion more sincere: To nobler sentiment to fire the Brave.
 For never Briton more disdain'd a Slave: Peace to the gentle Shade, and endless Rest, Blest in thy Genius, in thy love too blest; And blest, that timely from Our Scene remov'd Thy Soul enjoys that Liberty it lov'd.

 To these, so mourn'd in Death, so lov'd in Life!
 The childless Parent & the widow'd wife With tears inscribes this monument Stone, That holds their Ashes & expects her own.

 Upon his death his widow received a pension from George I in 1719 in recognition of her husband's translation of Lucan.
 This verse translation, or rather paraphrase of the Pharsalia, was called by Samuel Johnson one of the greatest productions in English poetry, and was widely read, running through eight editions between 1718 and 1807.

 Family

-Rowe was first married to a woman with the family name Parsons (whose given name is unknown), with whom he had a son John.
+Rowe was first married to Antonia Parsons in 1695 with whom he had a son John, born in 1699.
+John married Mary Hambly Rowe, with whom he had eight children.
+Antonia died in 1706.
+Rowe married again in 1717.
 His second wife was Anne Devenish, and they had a daughter named Charlotte.
-Daniel Lysons and Samuel Lysons noted that he did not have descendants after his son died childless.
+Charlotte died in 1739, leaving two children.